spotlessmind1975/img2midres/README.md

 `-r <index>`    replace black (0) with another color

 This option allows you to indicate which color of the palette should be used instead of black (0).
 This option can be useful in those cases where the image is particularly low in contrast.

+`-r <platform>` use midres tiles for specific platform

+This option allows you to specify which set of tiles will be used to implement the MIDRES graphics.
+You can choose `cbm` to indicate the standard tiles of the PETSCII character set or `atari` to indicate the set loaded on departure from the library.

 `-s <index>`    skip first palette entries